-MP-Rajasthan on very high alert following terror threat
+MP, Rajasthan on very high alert following terror threat

 Multi-layer security arrangements were witnessed at important temples in the state.

-Devotees were frisked before being let inside Udupi Krishna, Kukke Subrahmanya and Ranganatha temples at Srirangapatna and Chamundi shrine in Mysuru,
+Devotees were frisked before being let inside Udupi Krishna, Kukke Subrahmanya and Ranganatha temples at Srirangapatna and Chamundi shrine in Mysuru.

-Police said tight security helped them in nabbing an eight-member gang in Mangaluru, which were planning a heist on Friday night.
+Police said tight security helped them in nabbing an eight-member gang in Mangaluru, where they were planning a heist on Friday night.